 - -v: Verbose mode, displays debug messages about the authentication process and other connection details.

 - -vv: Provides additional debug information and more details about the connection process.

 - -vvv: Provides the most detailed output, including debugging information about the SSH handshake and messages exchanged during the connection process.

 Using the -vvv flag is helpful when troubleshooting SSH connection issues, as it provides a wealth of information that can help pinpoint the problem.

 However, keep in mind that the output can be quite verbose and overwhelming, so it’s usually best to start with the -v or -vv flags and work your way up to -vvv if needed.

 Confirm that the server is correct

-To confirm that the server’s IP address is correct, you can follow these steps:
+To confirm that the server’s IP address is correct, you can use ping command and follow these steps:

 Identify the server that you want to connect to.
 This could be a domain name, a hostname, or an IP address.

 Open a command prompt or terminal window on your local machine.